 Downloading a torrent is a little different from downloading from your browser.
 When you download from the browser, your file is already in one piece.
 When you download files using BitTorrent, the files are divided into smaller pieces called packets.

-By using this distribution method, the torrent doesn’t rely on any central server.
+Using this distribution method, the torrent doesn’t rely on any central server.
 The torrent is, by definition, decentralized.
-This means that it’s hard for anyone to take the torrent down, provided there is a demand.
-Also, learn best behavior tracking apps.
+This means it’s hard for anyone to take the torrent down, provided a demand exists.
+Also, learn the best behavior-tracking apps.

 How Do I Download Torrents?

 To download a torrent, you’ll first need a client.
 We’d recommend µTorrent or qBittorrent for beginner users.
-They’re lightweight and very simple to use.
-When you’ve got that installed, you’ll need to go to a torrent site.
+They’re lightweight and straightforward to use.
+You’ll need to go to a torrent site when you’ve got that installed.
 What’s a torrenting site?
 These are sites that index torrent files.

-Just search for what you want to download, and there will likely be a torrent for it.
-Then it’s just a matter of downloading the torrent file or clicking on a magnet link.
-This will load up your torrent client, and allow you to choose which files you want to download and where on your computer you’d like to save them.
+Search for what you want to download; there will likely be a torrent.
+Then it’s just downloading the torrent file or clicking on a magnet link.
+This will load up your torrent client and allow you to choose which files you want to download and where you’d like to save them on your computer.
+If your Torrent Is Not Downloading, Check out this article.

 Which torrent sites should you use?
 You’ve likely heard of The Pirate Bay, as they’re one of the most famous torrent sites in the world.
-However, their website often has problems, so it’s best to look at Pirate Bay alternatives.
+However, their website often has problems, so looking at Pirate Bay alternatives is best.

 See Also: Your Device Is Missing Important Security And Quality Fixes